domesticworkerprivacy/domesticworkerprivacy.github.io/index.md

 - you haven't had written confirmation of what's been agreed

 In addition to general privacy and security advice (see Section 1), the [Citizen’s Advice](https://www.citizensadvice.org.uk/) also give advice on protecting yourself online, including:
-- Check the signs of fake online shops.
+- Check the signs of fake online shops
-- Pay by debit or credit card.
+- Pay by debit or with credit card
 - Know how your bank operates: Check your bank’s website to see how your bank will and won’t communicate with you.
 For example, find out what type of security questions they’ll ask if they phone you.

 ### Further resources